-Day 13: Wednesday 20 September, Tomar - Coimbra
+Day 13: Wednesday 19 September, Tomar - Coimbra

 - Old Cathedral, Coimbra

-- Old University, Coimbra (University Library subject to confirmation closer to the date)
+- Old University and Baroque Library, Coimbra

 - Convento de Santa Cruz, Coimbra

 - Conimbriga Roman Site

 We begin today in nearby Coimbra which was taken from the Muslims in 872, returned to Islam between 987 and 1064, and became capital of Portugal between 1139 (when Afonso Henriques was crowned) and 1385.
 It was the seat of Portugal's only university a number of times between 1308 and 1537, after which it became its permanent home (until the Republic).
 The city is made up of a lower and upper town.
-In the upper town, or old city, we visit sections of the old university, of which the most imposing part is the University Library, a magnificent High Baroque ensemble in the 'Joâo Quinto' style (1716-1728) - note: Library visit is subject to confirmation closer to the date.
+In the upper town, or old city, we visit sections of the old university, of which the most imposing part is the University Library, a magnificent High Baroque ensemble in the 'Joâo Quinto' style (1716-1728).
 We shall also visit the Romanesque Old Cathedral, one of the finest Romanesque churches in Portugal (founded c.1162), with an elaborate Gothic retable (c.1508) and a cloister (1218) in the Cistercian style.
 We then walk to the lower town to visit the convent of Santa Cruz (founded 1131) which was rebuilt in 1502.

 Our final visit for the day is to the remarkable Roman archaeological site at Conimbriga.
-Here we shall see some of the most beautiful mosaic pavements preserved in situ in all of Europe.
+Here we shall see some of the most-beautiful mosaic pavements preserved in situ in all of Europe.
 This site is still being excavated and continues to reveal treasures of ancient Portugal.
 We walk the Roman streets past houses and public buildings that give an indication of the importance and wealth of this Roman province.
 (Overnight Coimbra, Hotel Quinta das Lágrimas) BD